cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 ### Runtime

 Cloud native environments are expected to provide policy enforcement and resource restrictive capabilities by design.
 Runtime resource constraints (e.g. Linux kernel cgroup isolation) for workloads are an example of restrictive and observability primitives integrated into higher levels of the application lifecycle in a cloud native environment.
-The cloud native runtime environment can itself be broken down into layers of interrelated components with distinct security concerns (e.g. hardware, host, container image runtime, orchestration).
+The cloud native runtime environment can itself be broken down into layers of interrelated components with distinct security concerns [^1] (e.g. hardware, host, container image runtime, orchestration).

 Within the cloud native runtime environment, the microservice architecture for applications has been adopted by industries and organizations worldwide.
 Applications are often composed of several independent and single purpose microservices which communicate with each other via service layer abstractions which the container orchestration layer makes possible.
 Best practices to secure this interrelated component architecture involves ensuring that only sanctioned processes operate within a container namespace, prevention and notification of unauthorized resource access, and network traffic monitoring to detect hostile tooling activity.
 Service Mesh is another common abstraction that provides consolidated and complementary functionality for orchestrated services without imposing changes on the workload software itself (e.g. logging of API traffic, transport encryption, observability tagging, authentication, and authorization).

 ## Recommendations

 Cloud native security seeks to ensure the same conditions of diligence, integrity, trust, and threat prevention as traditional security models while integrating modern concepts of ephemerality, distribution, and immutability.
 In these rapidly changing environments, prone to fail-forward for iteration, automation inline with the development pipeline is required for secure outcomes.
 Organizations must earnestly analyze and apply these core security concepts to alleviate delay in applying hardening and environmental controls, and need to hold engaged third parties to the same standard while balancing perpetual education and training relevant to the cloud capabilities and security proponents for their own workforce.With additional layers of complexity and a broad mesh of components to care for, protection from unauthorized access must be accomplished by integrating security throughout the lifecycle and into the runtime environment.
-It is highly recommended organizations evaluate the security defense stack against the relevant attack frameworks3 to achieve clarity about which threats a defense stack covers.
-Additionally, organizations need to adopt approaches and methodologies that shift security left, amplify DevOps, and reach beyond to the next technology horizon so continued, proper checks of all components before, within, and after the pipeline are verified with any innovation brought into the lifecycle.
+It is highly recommended organizations evaluate the security defense stack against the relevant attack frameworks [^3] to achieve clarity about which threats a defense stack covers.
+Additionally, organizations need to adopt approaches and methodologies that shift security left [^2], amplify DevOps, and reach beyond to the next technology horizon so continued, proper checks of all components before, within, and after the pipeline are verified with any innovation brought into the lifecycle.

 ## Conclusion